10 Eco-Friendly Activities For Your End Of Summer Bucket List!

 8. Print pictures to display (remember that?)

 Hold onto the fun of summer by creating physical reminders of those awesome memories!
 Quickly scan through your pics and print a couple favorites.
-Many local drug stores will be able to print your snaps, or check out sites like mpix and framebridge will print digital images, frame them (or make books!) so all you have to do is admire your summer memories.
+Many local drug stores will be able to print your snaps, or check out sites like framebridge that will print digital images, frame them (or make books!) so all you have to do is admire your summer memories.
 But one of our favorite eco-friendly activities is hitting local thrift shops for previously owned frames, or checking out art and craft shows to snag original ones built by local artists.

 9. Go stargazing